tarwn/lessthandot-hugo/blogs/content/posts/2012-05-21-sql-saturday-119-chicago-2012.md

 **Friday – SQLFriends Lunch**

 Earlier this year, my friend Aaron Lowe ([b][1] | [t][2]) had an idea for an event – get a group of SQL people together for networking.
-Isn’t that always the best part of events?
+Isn't that always the best part of events?
 He created [SQLFriends][3], and held the first lunch in March.
-The second was on Friday, and the guest host was LessThanDot’s own Ted Krueger ([b][4] | [t][5]).
+The second was on Friday, and the guest host was LessThanDot's own Ted Krueger ([b][4] | [t][5]).
 The point is to get people in a room, with no session or agenda, to network and talk.

 And talk we did.
 There were a dozen people, from at least four states; from consultants with decades of experience to a student graduating later this month.
 We talked about consulting, writing books, running (I was there, after all), SQL features, and more.
 It was fun and inspiring.
 It allowed me to get to know several people better.
 Ted was a great host, sharing stories and advice.
 The only time we really got quiet was when he was telling us about a [bug he discovered with SQL Server Replication][6].
-Yes, we’re geeks.
+Yes, we're geeks.

 <p style="text-align: center;">
   <img src="https://p.twimg.com/AtMRhQ_CMAIQKxw.jpg" alt="" />